qhyun2/mips-uwaterloo/README.md

 # University of Waterloo MIPS Support

-This VSCode extension provides basic MIPS colorization and snippets support for the flavour of MIPS taught in the University of Waterloo's CS241 course.
+This VSCode extension provides basic MIPS colorization and snippets support for the flavour of MIPS taught in the University of Waterloo's CS courses.

 ### Colors